 High footfall, traffic flow and dispersal of students can be mediated with the durability of an artificial surface.

-All Trulawn products are child safe, non-abrasive, non in-fill grasses, and flame retardant to a BS4790 standard.
+All Trulawn products are child safe, non-abrasive, non in-fill grasses, and fire tested.

 For play equipment areas, a cushioning substrate can be laid underneath the grass to meet EU critical fall height standards of up to 2m.